 State police later deferred to the FBI as the primary investigating agency because the episode happened in the air, where the FBI has jurisdiction.

-American Airlines said in a statement after the incident that officials at the airlines “take this matter very seriously and are fully cooperating with law enforcement in their investigation, as safety and security are our highest priorities.”
+American Airlines said in a statement after the incident that officials at the airline “take this matter very seriously and are fully cooperating with law enforcement in their investigation, as safety and security are our highest priorities.”